Find your Ancestors in the Georgia Bible Records

 - Johns, C. P. H. Estate

-- Lamar, Mrs. Mary Louisa Lamar, admx for estate of John Lamar, deceased
+- Lamar, Mrs. Mary Louisa Lamar, admx for the estate of John Lamar, deceased

 - Lamar, John Estate

 - Moore, J. G. Estate